-Two Columbus-area schools to learn, get fit, support local lung health Through American Lung Association program
+Oklahoma City-area school to learn, get fit, support local lung health through American Lung Association program

 For more information please contact:

-This October during National Lung Health Month, two local schools are participating in a new American Lung Association in Ohio program where children will learn about lung health and breathing through a fun yoga fitness class.
-Woodward Elementary in Delaware, Ohio and Hamilton Intermediate School in Columbus, Ohio will start the Yoga Power program on October 7.
+October is National Lung Health Month and a local school is participating in a new initiative where children will learn about lung health and breathing through a fun yoga fitness class while raising funds to benefit the mission of the American Lung Association in Oklahoma.
+Shedeck Elementary in Yukon, Oklahoma will start the Yoga Power program on October 14.

 “We are so excited to work with local schools to bring them this great educational program.
-By practicing yoga, children learn how to exercise, discover the power of their breath, develop confidence and strengthen the mind-body connection,” said Brittany Sinzinger, senior manager of development for the Lung Association.
+By practicing yoga, children learn how to exercise, discover the power of their breath, develop confidence and strengthen the mind-body connection,” said Terri Bailey, Executive Director of the Lung Association.
 “Children enjoy amazing benefits from yoga both physically and mentally.
 Yoga Power includes education around the importance of proper lung health and will teach healthy breathing practices to every child.”